Mehul-Gandhi/GradeSync/gradescopeCronJob/README.md

 docker logs -f gradescope-cron-container
 ```

 Replace `gradescope-cron-job` with the actual container ID if needed.
-This command will display live logs, allowing you to monitor the cron job’s execution.
+This command will display live logs, allowing you to monitor the cron job's execution.

 ### Example Log Command with Container ID